haka-security/haka/doc/user/tutorial/dissector/dissector.rst

 Managing data reception
 ^^^^^^^^^^^^^^^^^^^^^^^
-Each flow-dissector must implement a `receive` method.
+Each flow-dissector must implement a `receive` method to manage data received from low-layer dissector.
 In the case of application protocols, this function has three parameters: the stream, the current position in the stream and the direction (`up` or `down`).

-The `receive` method is called by the previous dissector whenever new data is available which in turns calls the `streamed_receive` function in streamed mode.
+The `receive` method is called by the previous dissector (`tcp_connection`) whenever new data is available which in turns calls the `streamed_receive` function.
+This function is executed in a streamed mode.
 That is, the function will block waiting for available data on the stream to proceed.
 Data that are ready on the stream are then sent.

-Note that the `receive` core function is executed in a protected environment which enable us to catch errors and correctly handle them.
+Note that the `receive` function is executed in a protected environment which enable us to catch errors and correctly handle them.
 A method error is called in this case on the dissector.
 By default, it will drop the connection and this it is not needed to redefine it.

 .. code-block:: lua

     function SmtpDissector.method:receive(stream, current, direction)
 	    return haka.dissector.pcall(self, function ()
-            if not self._receive_callback then
-                self._receive_callback = haka.event.method(self, SmtpDissector.method.receive_streamed)
-            end
-            self.flow:streamed(self._receive_callback, stream, current, direction)
+		    self.flow:streamed(stream, self.receive_streamed, self, current, direction)

     		if self.flow then
 	    		self.flow:send(direction)
 		    end
     	end)
     end

-.. highlightlang:: lua

 .. _SmtpDissector: